 The City of Murten

 Murten was by origin a German-speaking town and still has a vast german-speaking majority, but French has a formal status as well.
 It is to a certain extent the same development in Fribourg, which was German-speaking by origin, but became and is still mostly francophone after the conquest of French-speaking Vaud in 1536.

-The old port area, the so-called Ryf district, was once a significant transhipment point for transport by boat from early on.
-Artisans plied their trade; there were town mills, inns, custom posts, warehouses, dock facilities and dwelling houses with high storerooms on the ground floor, al directly located on the lake edge.
+The old port area, the so-called Ryf district, was once a significant transshipment point for transport by boat from early on.
+Artisans plied their trade; there were town mills, inns, custom posts, warehouses, dock facilities and dwelling houses with high storerooms on the ground floor, all directly located on the lake edge.

 The draining of the flood areas in the region of the three lakes (Neuenburgersee/lac du Neuchâtel, Bielersee/lac du Bienne and Murtensee/lac du Morat) sunk the level of the lake by around 5 meters, creating a broad stretch of shore (1868-1890).

 The construction of today’s port with its quays in 1893-1895 changed the face of the Ryf as well.
 The port nowadays has only a recreational purpose.
 (Source and further information: M.F.
 Rubli, The historical buildings of Murten, Murten, 1992).